 CLAT 2026: Third Merit List Released for UG & PG Admissions

-The Consortium of National Law Universities has released the third merit list for CLAT 2026 admissions.
-This is a crucial update for aspiring law students seeking admission to top NLUs.
+The Consortium of National Law Universities has released the third merit list for CLAT 2026 UG and PG admissions.
+This update is crucial for aspiring law students navigating the NLU admission process.

 CLAT 2026: Third Merit List Released for UG & PG Admissions